Essentials of Dragon1

 Rotate a Shape

-You can rotate a shape by making use of the rotation smart tool (the first tool on the bar) or by using the red dot at the left top of a shape, once it is selected.
+You can rotate a shape using the rotation smart tool (the first tool on the bar) or the red dot at the left top of a shape once it is selected.

 Create a connection between two Shapes